 Judicial Finalist, United States Magistrate Judge, USDC Kansas 2002

-I received my law degree from Washburn University School of Law in 1981 where I was admitted to "The Order of Barristers," served as Moot Court President and Vice President, and graduated with honors in advocacy.
+Henry received his law degree from Washburn University School of Law in 1981 where he was admitted to "The Order of Barristers," served as Moot Court President and Vice President, and graduated with honors in advocacy.

-I received my B.A. from Baylor University where I served in a number of positions on campus and was a member of Baylor's nationally ranked track team.
+He received my B.A. from Baylor University where he served in a number of positions on campus and was a member of Baylor's nationally ranked track team.